NavneetPal/cybercomnodesetup/README.md

  >For working fast in this setup we have customclicmd that you can visit on [CustomCmd](https://github.com/NavneetPal/customclicommand)

- The above setup provides you with the basics command like: framework init : To setup the project framework create-module : To  create a new api module in api folder along with controller,middleware,services and routes.json file. framework create-api : to create a new `endpoint`
+ The above setup provides you with the basics command like:

+ framework init : To setup the project

+ framework create-module : To  create a new api module in api folder along with controller,middleware,services and routes.json file.

+ framework create-api : To create a new `endpoint`